racemap/rust-tz-service/README.md

 ## How to use

 This project based on rust.
-To run it you have to install rust and cargo and then you can use it with `cargo run`.
+To run it you have to install rust and cargo and then you can use it with `RUST_LOG=info cargo run`.
 Thats all.
 Or you can use the prebuild docker container.

 ### Docker